 Before you can analyze data, it must be in the right form.
 Getting it into that form is often where we spend most of our time.
 This workshop shows how to perform the most commonly used data management tasks in R. We will cover how to use R’s most popular add-on packages (dplyr, stringr, lubridate, tidyr, broom, compare, sqldf, etc.) and compare them to R’s older built-in functions.

 Most of our time will be spent working through examples that you may run simultaneously on your computer.
 You will see both the instructor’s screen and yours, side-by-side, as we run the examples and discuss the output.
 However, the handouts include each step and its output, so feel free to skip the computing; it’s easy to just relax and take notes.

-Most of the examples come from the extensive data management examples in R for SAS and SPSS Users, R for Stata Users, and http://r4stats.com.
+Most of the examples come from the highly-regarded books by the instructor, R for SAS and SPSS Users and R for Stata Users.
 That makes it easy to review what we did later with full explanations, or to learn more about a particular subject by extending an example which you have already seen.

 Attendees should know basic R programming, including how to read data files and call functions.